MohammadYusufDotCom/DevOps-Notes/k8sCertUpdate.md

-# to check the expiry of cert
+# How To check the expiry of cert and Renew all the kubeadm cert

 ### To check the certificate expiry
 ```t